gabriellewald/education-project/README.md

 # Passing the Standards Projection

 Research shows that high-poverty areas disproportionally educate children of color.
-The chances of ending up in a high-poverty or high-minority school are highly determined by a student’s race/ethnicity and social class.
+A student’s race/ethnicity and social class are highly predictive of if they will attend a high-poverty or high-minority school.
 For instance, African American and Hispanic students—even if they are not poor—are much more likely than White or Asian students to be in high-poverty schools.

-There is a growing body of evidence that shows increased investment on education returns better outcomes and that the positive effects are even greater among low-income students.
+There is a growing body of evidence that shows that increased investment in education leads to better outcomes and that the positive effects are even larger among low-income students.
 On the other hand, it costs more to educate low-income students and provide them with a robust education capable of overcoming their initial disadvantages.
-This investigation proposes to understand what other factors play important roles in student performance.
+This investigation seeks to understand what other factors are associated with student performance by comparing the percentage of students in each school who pass standardized tests.

 **Goals:**

 - Understand the current demographics of wealthy to high-poverty schools across the state of California.
 - Identify how much funding is available per pupil in wealthy vs high-poverty areas.
-- Learn what factors are most correlated with student performance.
+- Learn what factors are most correlated with student performance (pass rate).
 - Create a predictive model to find the percentage of students passing the standards per school.

 # The Process
 ## 1. Data